Cranberry Orange Muffins Recipe

 Notes

-To store: Once they’ve cooled completely, they can be stored underneath a cake dome for 3 to 4 days at room temperature.
+• Store: Once cooled completely, they can be stored underneath a cake dome for 3 to 4 days at room temperature.

-To freeze: Place cooked and cooled muffins onto a parchment-lined baking sheet.
-Place the baking sheet into the freezer for 30 – 45 minutes so that each muffin individually freezes.
-Once frozen, transfer the frozen muffins into a zip-top freezer-safe bag or other freezer safe containers and freeze for up to 3 months.
-If you wish, you can wait about adding the glaze, but they can be frozen with the glaze as well.
+• Freeze: Place cooked, cooled muffins onto a parchment-lined baking sheet.
+Place in the freezer for 30 – 45 minutes so each muffin freezes individually.
+(You can freeze unglazed or glazed – if I know ahead I’m freezing, I wait to glaze right before serving).
+Transfer frozen muffins into a zip-top freezer-safe bag or other freezer-safe containers and freeze for up to 3 months.
+Thaw completely before serving.

 Nutrition